Below command will remove Git credentials such as PAT globally.

 Use git set-url to set the upstream url for pushing and fetching.

-git set-url origin https://Your-PAT-here@>github.com/xyz-user/xyz-repo.git
+git remote set-url origin https://Your-PAT-here@>github.com/xyz-user/xyz-repo.git

 The git remote -v command is used to view the remote repositories associated with your Git repository.
 It shows the names and URLs of the remote repositories that your local repository is configured to interact with.